Skip to content

 The domain layer has zero infrastructure imports.
 Enforced at runtime.
 The domain lives its own life.

 Every adapter compiles against a stable SDK.
-No patches to the core, no carrying a fork.
+No patches to the core, and no private copy of OpenLinker to carry.

 • Real tests.

 The Testcontainers harness ships as the test-kit.
-Real Postgres, real Redis, real PrestaShop.
-What passes in tests works in production.
+Real Postgres, real Redis, real PrestaShop — the adapters are exercised against the real thing, not mocks of it.

 • Own your data.